Why Start a Pre-College Philosophy Program, and How to Do it

 Philosophers in the Schools

-When the Northwest Center for Philosophy for Children began in 1996, we assumed that most of our work would be leading workshops for teachers about ways to introduce philosophy into K-12 classrooms.
+When the UW Center for Philosophy for Children began in 1996, we assumed that most of our work would be leading workshops for teachers about ways to introduce philosophy into K-12 classrooms.
 What we found, however, was that most teachers were already overburdened with constantly changing and growing requirements for what they had to teach, and that especially with ever-intensifying standardized testing requirements, most teachers were not interested in adding another area to what they were doing.
 (On top of that, in the United States most teachers are relatively unfamiliar with philosophy, as it is not a required secondary school subject and most people who study it choose to do so in college.)

 After talking with many teachers, administrators and students, we decided that the better approach would be to develop what we called the “Philosophers in the Schools” program.
 Modeled after “Artists in the Schools” residency programs, our program places adults trained in doing philosophy with young people into K-12 classrooms around Washington State.
 As short as six weeks to as long as an entire school year, these weekly (and, sometimes, biweekly) sessions use literature, art, activities, and puzzles to talk with young people about the large, unsettled questions of philosophy.